Loyola to Host DHCS2018

 - studies on uses and behaviors of Social media sites users;

 - institutional DH partnerships and project-based collaborations;

 We hope the scope and topical breadth of the conference will stimulate an interdisciplinary dialogue that crosses traditional professional barriers.
 We are particularly interested in international and underserved populations’ perspectives on digital humanities and computer science.

 - Papers/Presentations (15 minutes)

 - Workshops (60-90 minutes)

-Applicants should submit a title and 200-300 word abstract along with a brief biography or C.V. by 15 July 2018 via Easychair.
-The CFP is available now and instructions for submitting are available within the CFP; the window for submissions closes July 15.
-Decisions will be made by early August.
+The call for papers is now closed.
+Decisions will be made by mid-August.
 All presenters will have their registration fee for the conference waived.
 Presenters may have the opportunity to publish their papers in an online proceedings edition from the conference.

 Stay tuned to this space for more information coming soon, and be sure to sign up for our mailing list (above) to get the latest delivered right to your inbox.
 For the latest information, visit the DHCS 2018 website.

 View the website for the 2017 Colloquium here.